Staff Profile

 Tara Bergin teaches Undergraduate and Postgraduate modules on writing poetry and creative practice.

-Tara’s areas of specialism at the School of English include: the cross-over between creative and critical writing, poetic translation and ‘ekphrasis’ (in its various manifestations).
+Tara’s area of specialism at the School of English is the cross-over between creative and critical writing, in particular with regard to poetic translation, found poetry, and ‘ekphrasis’ - arguably all related practices.

 In her classes, students are encouraged to read as well as write, and to explore the effect of voice, tone and persona in poetry, as well as the blurring of boundaries between invention, intervention, and documentary.